shubhamkokane/Insurance-Cost-Prediction/README.md

 ## 2 Dataset
 Columns:
 This dataset is a collection of 7 attributes/features out of which 6 features help in predicting the charges of Insurance Cost for an individual.
 The detail of each attribute is as follows:
-● age: age of primary beneficiary
+● age: age of primary beneficiary.
 ● sex: insurance contractor gender, female, male
 ● bmi: Body mass index, providing an understanding of body, weights that are relatively high or low relative to height,